cooler09/parser-demo/README.md

 Location: "code-fixes" folder

 ### Parser Three
 This is the third and final assignment to complete.
 Please implement the code to reflect the functionality described in the unit tests.
-Do NOT modify the class and function definitions in the lib folder, only add functionality to the parse_data function.
+Do NOT modify the class and function definitions in the lib folder and do NOT modify the spec folder as well, only add functionality to the parse_data function.

 Location: "implement-code" folder